 The boy-next-door face of a generation who navigated childhood stardom to build a respected career behind the camera as a director.

-Fred Savage didn't just play Kevin Arnold on 'The Wonder Years'; for millions, he was the awkward, heartfelt embodiment of growing up in late-1960s America.
-His performance, beginning at age 12, earned him two Emmy nominations and made him a household name.
-Rather than be defined by that early success, Savage deliberately pivoted.
-He attended Stanford University, then quietly built a second act as a prolific television director.
-He has helmed episodes for a staggering array of hit shows, from 'Modern Family' and 'It's Always Sunny in Philadelphia' to 'The Conners' and 'Party Down.'
-This transition from beloved child star to a reliable, sought-after director is a rare feat in Hollywood, speaking to his work ethic and deep understanding of narrative craft.
-He has returned to acting sporadically, often with a wry self-awareness, but his lasting impact is felt in the hundreds of hours of television he has shaped from the other side of the lens.
+Fred Savage earned two Emmy nominations for playing Kevin Arnold on 'The Wonder Years,' beginning at age 12.
+Born in 1976, he embodied growing up in late-1960s America for millions of viewers.
+He attended Stanford University, then built a second act as a television director.
+Savage has helmed episodes of 'Modern Family,' 'It's Always Sunny in Philadelphia,' 'The Conners,' and 'Party Down,' among many others.
+This transition from child star to sought-after director is rare in Hollywood.
+He returned to acting sporadically, often with wry self-awareness.
+His lasting impact comes from hundreds of hours of television he has shaped behind the lens.

 1965–1980